 The film Metropolis directed by Fritz Lang in 1926 (and known by Mercury because he cured the new soundtrack as a soloist) is at the bases of the video of the song Radio Ga Ga taken from the film “THE WORKS”.
 The video directed by David Mallet has different interesting elements; besides showing sequences of the original film, he inserts in the scenery Queen on board of a flying machine.
 The fact that he uses colour as much as black and white is rather curious, meanwhile also the format of the video is often modified, spacing from 4:3 to 16:9 with the effect that the image is lengthened and widened at pleasure.
 Famous is the image where Queen clap hands to the beat imitated by the huge crowd of appearing actors (an action imitated during their public concerts), as in the one where Mercury does a few sequences of the film of Lang or he overlays on them with special effects.
 One mustn’t forget the modern manner of citing themselves, so they appear in a sequence short fragments of previous videos and live performances.

-Always in 1984 and still with the director David Mallet the promotion video It’s A Hard Life, was born, an orgiastic and carnival masterpiece of colours and costumes in full baroque style, far from any half measures.
+Always in 1984, and with the director Tim Pope, the promotional video for It’s A Hard Life was born: an orgiastic and carnival masterpiece of colours and costumes in full baroque style, far from any half measures.
 Everything appears to be pompous, and every detail taken to extremes; and also the table is set in a unnatural way is an ulterior iconographic element that must be interpreted in this context.
 We find the horror vacui properly baroque, therefore every detail is seen to in an unbelievable way (see the wigs of the table companions) and fills every possible space of the scenery.
 (Note 3)

 With Mercury being the absolute leading character – thanks to the precise light combination – and the other group members in second place (only May has a small appearance during his guitar solo, but in this case it is the instrument that becomes the leader because of it’s strange skull form), the video seems to nearly want to give a visual image of the short introduction of the song that starts off by musically citing – the aria of Ruggero Leoncavallo “Vesti la giubba”.